Matt-Gallery/cloud-closet-front-end/Proposal.md

 - **Specific Occasion Filter**
     - As a user, I want to be able to filter my outfit recommendations based on what I have planned for the day so that I get better recommendations more quickly.
 - **More Detailed User Profile**
-    - As a user, I want to be able to save more information about myslef to my profile so that I get better recommendations more quickly.
+    - As a user, I want to be able to save more information about myself to my profile so that I get better recommendations more quickly.

 ## Wire Frames
 ### Application Web Pages